-(18) Federal and State Income Taxes
+(19) Federal and State Income Taxes

-Aetna and its wholly-owned subsidiaries are included in the consolidated federal income tax return of its parent company, CVS Health, pursuant to the terms of a tax sharing agreement (and a Supplemental Tax Sharing Agreement where applicable) between CVS Health and the Company.

-In accordance with the agreements, the Company's current federal and state income tax provisions are generally computed as if the Company were filing a separate federal and state income tax return; current income tax benefits, including those resulting from net operating losses, are recognized to the extent expected to be realized in the consolidated return.
-Pursuant to the agreements, the Company has the enforceable right to recoup federal and state income taxes paid in prior years in the event of future net losses, which it may incur, or to recoup its net losses carried forward as an offset to future net income subject to federal and state income taxes.
+Aetna Inc. ("Aetna") and its wholly-owned subsidiaries are included in the consolidated federal income tax return of its ultimate parent company, CVS Health, pursuant to the terms of a tax sharing agreement.
+In accordance with the agreement, the Company's current federal and state income tax provisions are generally computed as if the Company were filing a separate federal and state income tax return; current income tax benefits, including those resulting from net operating losses, are recognized to the extent expected to be realized in the consolidated return.
+Pursuant to the agreement, the Company has the enforceable right to recoup federal and state income taxes paid in prior years in the event of future net losses, which it may incur, or to recoup its net losses carried forward as an offset to future net income subject to federal and state income taxes.